 - Region & Season: Mediterranean in summer = high yield, North Sea in autumn = less sun.

-- Use a solar yield calculator: With a solar yield calculator, you can calculate the daily yield at your location.
+- Use a solar calculator : With a solar yield calculator, you can calculate the daily yield at your location.

 Options:

-- Deck, sunroof, equipment carrier – firmly screwed or glued
+- Deck, sun canopy, equipment rack – firmly screwed or glued in place

 - Railing mount – flexible, but more movement in rough seas

-- Solar bags – mobile, optimal alignment possible
+- Solar bags – portable, optimal alignment possible

 A mix of permanently installed modules and mobile solar bags is often the best solution.

-Flexible solar modules and solar bags – maximum efficiency
+Flexible solar panels and solar bags – maximum efficiency

-With mobile solar bags like the SunFolder, you can take advantage of the optimal angle of the sun :
+With mobile solar bags like the SunFolder , you can utilize the optimal angle of incidence of the sun :

 - 90° = 100% power

-Advantage: can always be positioned flexibly and stored in a space-saving manner.
+Advantage: always flexibly positionable and space-saving when stored.

-- Avoid partial shading by sails, railings or antennas.
+- Avoid partial shading from sails, railings, or antennas.

-- Position modules so that they receive as much sun as possible throughout the day.
+- Position the modules so that they receive as much sunlight as possible throughout the day.

 Conclusion – Why a solar system makes your boat more independent

-A solar system on your boat makes you less dependent on shore power, enables longer trips without stopping in port and is an environmentally friendly solution .
+A solar power system on the boat makes you more independent from shore power, allows for longer trips without stopping in port, and is an environmentally friendly solution .

 You benefit from: